 - Sonamarg to Thajiwas Glacier – Day 6

 - Sonamarg to Srinagar – Day 7

 We were all carrying our laptops together and the trip was more like a workcation.
-We would work from Srinagar from Monday to Friday and use the weekends to explore the areas around.
+We would work from Srinagar from Monday to Friday and use the weekends to explore the areas around Srinagar.

-For the first two weeks, everything went smooth and there were no hiccups at all.
-Things however changed towards the end of the second week of the trip.
+For the first two weeks, everything went smoothly and there were no hiccups at all.
+Things however changed toward the end of the second week of the trip.

 I walked to the reception area, picked up the intercom there, and called Mubashshir (the caretaker) downstairs, asking him to get me a cup of tea.

 I sat down on the sofa in the reception area waiting for the tea.
 This is when I realized that the internet was not working.
 The wifi router was installed near the reception, right in front of me, and I could see that it showed connected.
 The net however was still not working.

 I switched off the router and switched it on again.
 A couple of minutes later, all the green lights were still blinking but nothing changed.